The $\mathcal{M}$-Operator and Uniqueness of Nonlinear Kinetic Equations: Introduction

 \section{Introduction}

 The uniqueness of solutions with low regularity or, equivalently, with rough initial data is a central and challenging question in the analysis of nonlinear kinetic equations.
-There are several unsolved problems in the context of uniqueness; one of the most relevant is the uniqueness of renormalized solution for the Boltzmann equation \cite{DL} and uniqueness of entropic solutions (also called $H$ solutions) \cite{Villani98} for homogeneous Boltzmann and Landau equations.
-Homogeneous equations are, in general, simpler to treat and give important insights about the inhomogeneous counterpart.
-In this setting, the most general results of uniqueness for homogeneous non-cutoff Boltzmann and Landau problems can be found in \cite{Fournier08} and \cite{Fournier10}, respectively, with an analysis based on the Wasserstein distance.
-In addition, the recent work ~\cite{HJJ2025} settles the question of uniqueness of solution to the homogeneous Landau-Coulomb equation for initial data in polynomially weighted {\em{negative}} Sobolev spaces.
-These techniques, however, are not easily adaptable to the inhomogeneous case.
-In the context of the inhomogeneous cutoff Boltzmann equation close to equilibrium, one of the most general uniqueness results can be found in \cite{GMM}, in particular, one related to the uniqueness of bounded solutions.
-A counterpart in the context of non-cutoff Boltzmann or Landau equations is an open problem in the area.
-This is a key motivating factor that led to the present contribution.
+There are several unsolved problems regarding uniqueness; one of the most relevant is the uniqueness of renormalized solutions for the inhomogeneous Boltzmann equation \cite{DL}.
+In the context of the inhomogeneous cutoff Boltzmann equation close to equilibrium, one of the most general uniqueness results can be found in \cite{GMM}, which relates to the uniqueness of bounded solutions.
+In contrast, the analogous question of uniqueness of bounded solutions to the non-cutoff Boltzmann or Landau equations remains open.
+The most general results require H\"older regularity in the spatial variable~\cite{AMUXY2011,DLSS2020, HST2020, HST2025, HW2024}.
+Reducing the regularity of solutions to mere boundedness is the key motivation of the present work.

 In this paper, we will focus on inhomogeneous Landau-type equations and establish the uniqueness within the classes of continuous or bounded solutions.
 More specifically, we study two types of equations.
 The first is a toy model